austinwilcox/disconnected/readme.md

 # Disconnected
-Disconnected is a powerful and versatile application that allows you to manage your terminal sessions with ease.
+Disconnected is a powerful and versatile application that allows you to manage your tmux sessions with ease.
 As an alternative to tmuxinator, it offers a simple config setup for users that prefer json over yaml.
 With Disconnected, you can easily create, modify, and manage your tmux sessions with just a few commands.

 One of the key features of Disconnected is its use of a JSON configuration file, which makes it easy to configure and customize your tmux sessions to your liking.
 Whether you're working on a complex project or just need to manage a few terminals at once, Disconnected makes it easy to get started.